schmittnieto/schmittnieto.github.io/_posts/2024-10-04-azure-stack-hci-demolab.md

   - We use the Windows Server 2025 Evaluation version, which is free for 90 days, ample time for testing and development.

 - **License Costs for the Node**: 0€
-  - The Azure Stack HCI OS does not incur costs until you register it with Azure Stack HCI.
+  - The Azure Local OS does not incur costs.

-- **Azure Stack HCI Costs**: 0€
+- **Azure Local Costs**: 0€
-  - Azure Stack HCI is free for the first 60 days.
+  - Azure Local is free for the first 60 days.
 Since we won't exceed this period for our testing, no costs will be incurred.

 Additionally, every **2 to 3 weeks**, I delete all resources in the Resource Group and use Script `99_Offboarding.ps1` to remove all the infrastructure, allowing me to perform a fresh deployment.
 This practice helps avoid any unintended costs and keeps the environment clean for new tests.

 ## Conclusion

-By following these steps, you should have a functional Azure Stack HCI environment running on minimal hardware.
-The **AzSHCI** scripts are designed to make the deployment process as smooth as possible, allowing you to focus on exploring Azure Stack HCI features without worrying about extensive setup procedures.
+By following these steps, you should have a functional Azure Local environment running on minimal hardware.
+The **AzSHCI** scripts are designed to make the deployment process as smooth as possible, allowing you to focus on exploring Azure Local features without worrying about extensive setup procedures.

 ## Additional Resources